-The Authority's investment policy requires securities, with the exception of certificates of deposits, to be held with a third-party custodian; and all securities purchased by, and all collateral obtained by the Authority to be properly designated as an asset of the Authority.
-The securities must be held in an account separate and apart from the assets of the financial institution.
-Certificates of deposits are placed in the provider's safekeeping department for the term of the deposit.
+The Authority's investment policy requires securities to be held with a third-party custodian; and all securities purchased by, and all collateral obtained by the Authority to be properly designated as an asset of the Authority.
+The securities must be held in an account separate from the assets of the financial institution.